raspberrypilearning/interactive-animation/en/step_5.md

 You can combine animation with movement to create sprites that walk or fly.

 --- /collapse ---

+If your sprite doesn't have costumes that are suitable for animation then you can make your own:

 --- collapse ---
 ---